Norwegian Language III: Norwegian Business and Society (N)

 • Assessment

-The final assessment consists of two parts: a portfolio and an oral exam.
+The final assessment consists of two parts: a written digital exam and an oral exam.

-The oral exam consists of three parts, with approximately 10 minutes for each part.
+The oral exam is individual and consists of three parts, with approximately 10 minutes for each part.

 The candidate has read a given book or collection of texts, that he or she must present and be ready to discuss.
-The candidate must reflect upon the topic for the term paper, the sources used and the writing process.
-The last 10 minutes is a conversation about topics related to the course.
+The candidate must reflect upon the topic for the written exam, the sources used and the learning process.
+The last 10 minutes are a conversation about topics related to the course.

-The portfolio and the oral exam are given separate grades.
+The written digital school exam and the oral exam are given separate grades.
 Both must be passed in the same semester.
-A retake implies submitting both parts again.

 • Grading Scale